aicell-lab/aicell.io/content/project/imjoy/index.md

 ## Live Demos

-This website has the ImJoy integration, you can find some example applications for image visualization below:
+This website contains ImJoy integration, you can find some example applications for image visualization below:

 <div id="menu-container"></div>